 Hello doctor,

-Thanks again for giving me a clear diagnosis and steps to follow.
-I have used a catheter before when I was unable to empty my bladder fully, and it helps me empty two cups sometimes.
+Thanks again for giving me a precise diagnosis and steps to follow.
+I had used a catheter before when I could not empty my bladder fully, and it helps me sometimes empty two cups.
 I do not have a problem with doing that twice a day.
 The symptom that bothers me very much is feeling like I need to urinate all the time.
-This feeling is constant and it comes back immediately after voiding.
+This feeling is constant, and it comes back immediately after voiding.
 Is this typical with an underactive bladder?
-Is there anything I can do to get rid of that constant feeling of needing to go?
-It is not urgency because I can ignore it for an hour or two but it is there all the time in my urethra.
-I also want to mention that yesterday I had this feeling that I need to urinate, but I could not urinate at all and when I used a catheter, nothing came out.
+Is there anything I can do to eliminate that constant feeling of needing to go?
+It is not urgent because I can ignore it for an hour or two, but it is always in my urethra.
+I also want to mention that yesterday I felt I needed to urinate, but I could not urinate at all, and when I used a catheter, nothing came out.
 So, I still get this feeling even when my bladder is empty.
 Why is that?
 Is there anything that could be done about the constant feeling that I feel in my urethra that I need to urinate?
 It is annoying me very much and has almost destroyed my life.

 Hello,